 The Effects of Neoliberalism on Climate Change

-The theoretical framework for examining the politics of climate change on the foundation of governmentality does not limit the application of power but reinforces discipline, a liberating government, as alternative methods of state and control.
-Climate change is rendered a governable body is best explained in the background of a movement from biopower to the progressive liberal government.
-From the mid-1990s, climate change has been a notion, which is center of attention by the advanced liberal government.
-They take climate change as an economic subject that facilitates market-based solutions contributing to cost-effective technological explanations.
+The theoretical framework for examining the politics of climate change on the foundation of governmentality does not limit the application of power but reinforces discipline, and a liberating government, as alternative methods of state and control.
+Climate change is rendered a governable body and is best explained in the background of a movement from biopower to a progressive liberal government.
+Since the mid-1990s, climate change has been the center of attention of the advanced liberal government.
+They consider climate change an economic subject that facilitates market-based solutions that contribute to cost-effective technological explanations.
 (Oels,2005,p.193).

-Forest plantations (under REDD) or carbon Neutrality, both fundamentals of climate change policy have been extensively exploited under neoliberalism.
-It has played a precarious role in the climate change debates and establishes a dominant element in its arrangement to limit concentrations of greenhouse gas under Kyoto Protocol, in order to regulate the climate(Newell et al.,2012,p.165).Along with that forest plantation projects have taken a toll under neoliberalism.
-The agenda of neoliberalism is withholding benefits which could have been reaped by planting trees to curb climate regime.
+Forest plantations (under REDD) and carbon neutrality are both fundamentals of climate change policy that have been extensively exploited under neoliberalism.
+It has played a precarious role in the climate change debates.
+It establishes a dominant element in its arrangement to limit greenhouse gas concentrations under the Kyoto Protocol and to regulate the climate(Newell et al.,2012,p.165).Along with that forest plantation projects have taken a toll under neoliberalism.
+The agenda of neoliberalism is withholding benefits that could have been reaped by planting trees to curb climate regimes.
 While the win-win dialogue of ecological modernization has granted the addition of Kyoto Protocol sink projects, green governmentality dialogue has provided a critical civic environmentalism discourse(Backstrand and Lovbrand,2006,p.63)

-Under the United Nations Framework Convention on Climate Change (UNFCCC), REDD+ has been emphasized as a performance-based tool through which both the state and non-state actors will be compensated for forest emissions reductions.
-The Cancun Agreement has paved a way towards a phased implementation plan for preventing deforestation.
-The first phase includes the making of national policies, actions, and capacity-building programs.
-It is followed by the second period; driven by result based activities(Bailey and Wilson,2009,p.2320).
-The final phase is staged on measuring, reporting and verifying results.
-The level of support and the developing country’s national capability and keenness to attain results, determines which phase it should start from.
-Neoliberalism has affected the execution of these plans with each nation busy in reaping maximum benefits yet limited performance-based incentives (Boykoff et al.,2009,p.27)
+Under the United Nations Framework Convention on Climate Change (UNFCCC), REDD+ has been emphasized as a performance-based tool through which state and non-state actors will be compensated for forest emissions reductions.
+The Cancun Agreement has paved the way towards a phased implementation plan for preventing deforestation.
+The first phase includes making national policies, actions, and capacity-building programs.
+It is followed by the second period, which is driven by result-based activities(Bailey and Wilson,2009,p.2320).
+The final phase is staged in measuring, reporting, and verifying results.
+The level of support and the developing country’s national capability and keenness to attain results determine which phase it should start from.
+Neoliberalism has affected the execution of these plans with each nation busy with reaping maximum benefits yet limited performance-based incentives (Boykoff et al.,2009,p.27)

 REDD+ remains a politically explosive issue, with both the state and non-state holders asking for their stake.
 The REDD+ projects require a huge amount of investment.
 Even after the initial expenditures, further finances are needed to evaluate the effective policies working in accordance with the proposed incentives.
 REDD projects are costly, as well as time-consuming hence effective operations should be performed for maximum gains.
-If we want a change, more work should be done by historical background, social and political aspects which addresses the local conditions and environment.
-Along with that, the carbon market setup is so complex that the general public has little idea about it to question its efficiency.
-As a result of not collaborating with general public will never resolve climate crisis issues(Blok,2012,p.65)
+If we want a change, more work should be done on historical background and social and political aspects that address the local conditions and environment.
+The carbon market setup is so complex that the general public has little idea about it to question its efficiency.
+As a result not collaborating with the general public will never resolve climate crisis issues(Blok,2012,p.65)

 The idea of REDD+ calling for developed countries to fund developing nations for their activities financially; to lessen forest-sector carbon emissions, seems simple.
-It is applicability questionable.
-It can be seen that though there have been useful practices at some level yet majority international and national patrons are lagging behind or not efficiently working under this framework.
+Its applicability is questionable.
+It can be seen that though there have been useful practices at some level the majority of international and national patrons are lagging behind or not efficiently working under this framework.
 Research is being done but is majorly theoretical; the focus should be more on practical solutions (McCarthy,2005,p.999)

-To better articulate the idea behind REDD+ proper incentives and channelizing thoughts in the right direction is essential.
+Proper incentives and channeling thoughts in the right direction are essential to better articulate the idea behind REDD+.
 Incentives for forest conservation should also focus on proposing alternative solutions to sustain local livelihoods based on forestry(Laurie and Bondi,2006,p.77).

-Last 25 years has been subjugated by the neoliberal ideology, determining clarifications to emergent political, social and economic issues.
+The last 25 years have been subjugated by the neoliberal ideology, determining clarifications to emergent political, social, and economic issues.
 Keeping that in mind, it is not shocking that emissions trading schemes initiated on the core doctrines of neoliberalism have developed as the dominant response to climate change especially by developed countries taking a neoliberal stance.
 There have been increasing encounters with the climate policy marketization, and carbon taxes are credited as alternative policy tools that are more expected to orient economic and social activity concerning carbon pollution modification.
-A carbon tax does not necessitate radical political or social transformation of the economy.
-Nevertheless, it does dwell on the state to regulate and govern explanations to climate change.
-This guarantees a test to the free market position of current neoliberal answers to climate change.
+A carbon tax does not necessitate the economy’s radical political or social transformation.
+Nevertheless, it does dwell on the state to regulate and govern explanations for climate change.
+This guarantees a test of the free market position of current neoliberal answers to climate change.
 (Lohmann,2010,p.81).

 For many years, national economies have been directed by neoliberal deregulation policies.
-Neoliberalism has been catastrophic for people in most countries, setting an opposition of one race against the other, in fact, every individual focusing on his interests.
+Neoliberalism has been catastrophic for people in most countries, setting an opposition of one race against the other, and in fact, every individual focuses on his interests.
 There is also a growing global acknowledgment that we are in the middle of an unparalleled climate crisis.
 Prepared or not, that crisis is disturbing every country, every zone, and every person.
-It has serious effects, and until pivotal collective global act takes place, it will be disastrous.
-Neoliberal deregulation, by disassembling the source of public directing society to meet communal necessities, has also made it nearly unmanageable to aid global climate crisis.
+It has serious effects, and it will be disastrous until a pivotal collective global act takes place.
+By disassembling the source of public directing society to meet communal necessities, neoliberal deregulation has also made it nearly unmanageable to aid the global climate crisis.
 (Nel,2015,p.2298).

-The two topics, neoliberalism and climate crisis failure, will express the fight for the benefits of poor and common people for the next era.
-Also, the need to fight climate change may give a chance to talk about the bigger issues of neoliberal deregulation.
+The two topics, neoliberalism, and climate crisis failure will express the fight for the benefit of the poor and common people for the next era.
+Also, the need to fight climate change may give us a chance to talk about the bigger issues of neoliberal deregulation.

-At times it seems that by going back on neoliberalism, we can defend the rights of people worldwide and resolve climate change crisis (Hayter,2014,p.151).
+At times, it seems that by abandoning neoliberalism, we can defend the rights of people worldwide and resolve the climate change crisis (Hayter,2014,p.151).

 The official political shifts within the UN Framework Convention on Climate Change (UNFCCC) summarize fundamental governance practices for each stage.